Consumption smoothing in the working-class households of interwar Japan: Background

-In spite of this uncertainty, it is known that the standard of living of the factory workers was established around 1920 and was maintained through the interwar period, while poor households were forced to experience fluctuations in their standard of living (Nakagawa 1985).
-Even inequality among members of the working class---measured in terms of the Gini coefficient---had decreased between the early 1920s and the early 1930s, while the disparity in wealth among poor household had increased (Yazawa 2004; Bassino 2006).
-As a result, throughout the interwar period, the household saving rate and the average years of education increased, whereas the fertility rate declined (Mosk 1979; Godo 2011; Minami 2002).
-This trend implies that working-class households had coped with multiple risks relatively well, and had therefore contributed to the accumulation of human or physical capital; that capital became a driving force of economic growth in postwar Japan (World Bank 1993; Mason 1997; Bloom and Williamson 1998).
+Despite these uncertainties, Japan's economic growth remained stable during the interwar period (Nakamura 1981).
+Inequality among members of the working class, measured in terms of the Gini coefficient, decreased between the early 1920s and early 1930s (Yazawa 2004; Bassino 2006).
+Consequently, representative measures of human and physical capital accumulation such as average years of education and children's height climbed steadily during this period.\footnote{See Godo (2013) and Schneider and Ogasawara (2018), respectively.
+This accumulation of human and physical capital became a driving force of economic growth in postwar Japan (World Bank 1993).} These developmental outcomes suggest that working-class households might have coped with the risks to a certain extent.

-By leveraging the detailed information available on working-class households---as captured through surveys conducted after World War I---the current study investigates the risk-coping behaviors of factory worker households in Osaka city.
-It does so by undertaking a two-step process.